sashakid/ios-guide/Main/10_multithreading_concurrency.md

 The QoS classes are:

-- User-interactive: This represents tasks that need to be done immediately in order to provide a nice user experience.
+- __User-interactive__: This represents tasks that need to be done immediately in order to provide a nice user experience.
 Use it for UI updates, event handling and small workloads that require low latency.
 The total amount of work done in this class during the execution of your app should be small.
 This should run on the main thread.
-- User-initiated: The represents tasks that are initiated from the UI and can be performed asynchronously.
+- __User-initiated__: The represents tasks that are initiated from the UI and can be performed asynchronously.
 It should be used when the user is waiting for immediate results, and for tasks required to continue user interaction.
 This will get mapped into the high priority global queue.
+- __Default__: Default tasks have a lower priority than user-initiated and user-interactive tasks, but a higher priority than utility and background tasks.
+Assign this class to tasks or queues that your app initiates or uses to perform active work on the user’s behalf.
-- Utility: This represents long-running tasks, typically with a user-visible progress indicator.
+- __Utility__: This represents long-running tasks, typically with a user-visible progress indicator.
 Use it for computations, I/O, networking, continous data feeds and similar tasks.
 This class is designed to be energy efficient.
 This will get mapped into the low priority global queue.
-- Background: This represents tasks that the user is not directly aware of.
+- __Background__: This represents tasks that the user is not directly aware of.
 Use it for prefetching, maintenance, and other tasks that don’t require user interaction and aren’t time-sensitive.
 This will get mapped into the background priority global queue.

 ```swift
 DispatchQueue.global(attributes: [.qosDefault]).async {